 Managers can increase revenues and reduce costs when they understand the role of Corporate Social Performance (CSP) in driving Corporate Financial Performance (CFP).
-Although previous academic research has focused on aggregate measures of CSP and treated CSP as an overall score, this article discusses the individual, underlying drivers of the performance associated with CSR and their ability to improve revenue and reduce costs.

 The previous 30 years of research on the relationship between CSP and CFP has produced some conflicting results, making the business case for CSR a very controversial area.
 However, little is understood about the specific processes by which CSR can impact in CFP.